 John’s Vision of Christ (Revelation 1:13-20)

 If you have ever wondered what Jesus of Nazareth looked like, you’re not alone.
 Biblically speaking, we do not know.
-The only reference to His appearance is found in the book of Isaiah—more than seven hundred years before the Nativity.
+The book of Isaiah contains the only reference to His appearance—more than seven hundred years before the Nativity.
 Isaiah described His appearance as average, not conspicuous in any way (Isaiah 53:2).

 The resurrected Christ appeared much different to John.
 He had striking white hair that suggested the age, wisdom, and dignity befitting a judge.
 His eyes were “like a flame of fire”—eyes from whom nothing is hidden, eyes that will judge all mankind (Psalm 11:4; Hebrews 4:13).
 His feet “were like fine brass,” another symbol of judgment in Scripture.

 John described two features of Christ’s mouth: the sound and the sword.
-His voice evoked thoughts of roaring waterfalls, drowning out all other voices.
-The sword represented the Word of God (Ephesians 6:17).
+Drowning out all other voices, His voice evoked thoughts of roaring waterfalls.
+Piercing soul and spirit, the sword represented the Word of God (Ephesians 6:17; Hebrews 4:12).
 When Christ returns, He will slay His enemies by His Word (Revelation 2:16; 19:15, 21).

 In His right hand, Christ held “seven stars,” representing His authority (Matthew 28:18; Ephesians 1:20).
 I believe the stars stand for the pastors of the seven churches who received authority from Christ to lead their churches—not their authority, but Christ’s authority.